rajmohanreddy774/boAt-lifestyle/README.md

 Tech Stacks:

-HTML
-CSS
-DOM
+HTML,
+CSS,
+DOM,
 Local Storage

 #Roles and Responsibilities:

-Neeraj khajuriya — Landing page , Header, Footer Deepak Shankar Dubey — Product Page, Product Detail page Raj Mohan M — Cart page, Login page, signup page, Local Storage, sig-in Authentication.
+Neeraj khajuriya — Landing page , Header, Footer.<br>
+Deepak Shankar Dubey — Product Page, Product Detail page<br>
+Raj Mohan M — Cart page, Login page, signup page, Local Storage, sig-in Authentication.<br>
 Aman bind — Data collection, product template.

 Day-1:

 First of all when we come to know about our project We are extremely excited to build this project as a team.